 Educational programs were developed to help professionalize the field.
 The first formal training program in health economics for nurses who worked as superintendents was established at the Columbia Teachers College in New York in 1900.
 The first graduate program in hospital administration was founded at the University of Chicago in 1934.
 Since then, bachelors and masters degrees in health care administration and related fields have become common offerings at many universities and other schools.

 Technology is changing the health care industry by improving diagnostics and therapies and allowing better communication between health care professionals and patients.
 One major technologically influenced trend is the transition of health care records from paper to digital format, or electronic medical records.
 This process, as well as the emergence of medical informatics (which involves the mathematical analysis of patient information to improve health outcomes), is creating demand for qualified managers.
 Data analytics software is increasingly being used to assess worker performance and patient treatment outcomes, and for many other uses.
 Telemedicine is allowing medical professionals to consult with and treat patients in their homes and other remote locations.
+The COVID-19 pandemic, which began in late 2019, increased demand for telemedicine services.
+Forty-eight percent of physicians surveyed by Merritt Hawkins and The Physicians Foundation in April 2020 reported using telehealth to treat patients—up from only 18 percent in 2018.

 - Adult Day Care Coordinators